salvieknath18/book_management_web/README.md

 - Recommendation Feature : We can add more analytics like what type of books borrowed commonly, which user have major interest in which genre, Such analytics we can get and we suggest more such books to user.
 - Alert to member who overdue the book return date.
 - Adding images of books and user in portal
-- We can add more resources which can borrow and return instead only restrict to books.
+- Instead of limiting ourselves to books, we can add more resources that can be borrowed and returned.

 ### Improvements